mharen/mharen.github.io/blog/2011/2011-01-automating-minitab-with-c.md

 title: Automating Minitab with C#
 ---

-<p>My job takes me a lot of different places and I work with a lot of different technologies along the way.
+My job takes me a lot of different places and I work with a lot of different technologies along the way.
 Recently my team and I were tasked with a sort of <a href="http://en.wikipedia.org/wiki/Extract,_transform,_load" target="_blank">ETL</a>/reporting project involving some bizarrely formatted flat files, an Oracle database, and a couple Minitab macros.
-It was actually very straight forward except for one piece: automating Minitab.</p>
+It was actually very straight forward except for one piece: automating Minitab.

-<p>I’m sharing the core piece of our development below in hopes that this will save a future dev some grief.
+I’m sharing the core piece of our development below in hopes that this will save a future dev some grief.
 I know that this looks very simple, and it is.
 Getting down to these few lines was not, I assure you, easy.
-A shout out to <a href="http://www.twitter.com/xover9000" target="_blank">@xover9000</a> for doing pretty much all of this:</p>
+A shout out to <a href="http://www.twitter.com/xover9000" target="_blank">@xover9000</a> for doing pretty much all of this:
 <blockquote>   <pre class="csharpcode"><span class="rem">// the basic pieces</span>
 var MtbApp = <span class="kwrd">new</span> Mtb.Application();
 var MtbProj = MtbApp.ActiveProject;